Devon 502-601

 1897 The Last Will and

-When he died he was living in Handel House, Hill Road Clevedon, in the county
+he was living in Handel House, Hill Road Clevedon,

-of Somerset, formerley of the Belgrave Hotel, Torquayin the county of Devon,
+in the county of Somerset, formerley of the Belgrave Hotel, Torquayin the

-"I appoint Alexander C. Coutts Trotter of Bush Milton Bridge, N.B."
+county of Devon, "I appoint Alexander C. Coutts Trotter of Bush Milton

-Cooper, widow of William Marsh Cooper late of her Majesties Consular service,
+widow of William Marsh Cooper late of her Majesties Consular service, China,

-China, and Ada Scott, wife of Benjamin George Scott, also of her Majesties
+and Ada Scott, wife of Benjamin George Scott, also

-such as "The Oriental Gas Company Limited", "The Jokai (Assam)
+exotic investments, such as "The Oriental Gas Company Limited",

-his clerk.
+clerk.
 The seal is present and grant of probate is attatched.
-Condition

 by 595mm |